 There are tasting mats like this one or this one which can easily be adapted to your tasting and then there are tasting notes pages like this one to help with note taking.

 All of these are easy guides, you can just print them out and replace the word "Chocolate" with "Single Malt Scotch" in your imagination or with some quick work.

-Step two: Arrange the logisticsNow comes the hard part because you actually need to get samples to your tasting group.
+Step three: Arrange the logisticsNow comes the hard part because you actually need to get samples to your tasting group.
 The easy way is that everyone just orders their own bottles and has them shipped directly.
 Not only is this easy on you, it’s totally legal.
 The big downside is cost.

 The good news is that the trend in Spirits is towards smaller bottles so that may be a possibility for you.
 One alternative is that you buy the bottles then break them down into smaller tasting sizes yourself.